cereallarceny/grid.js/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-The button above will install grid.js to a Heroku instance pre-configured with MongoDB and Redis automatically provisioned and connected.
+The button above will install grid.js to a Heroku server pre-configured with MongoDB and Redis automatically provisioned and connected.
 All resources are automatically designated to be part of the free tier, as is the dyno itself.
 You're welcome to scale this up to as many dynos as you desire, as well as scale the MongoDB and Redis resources yourself.
 [See the scaling section](#scaling) for more information.

 ### Other